Maudo Jarjué

-Maudo Lamine Jarjué (born Modou Lamin Jarju on 30 September 1997) is a Gambian professional footballer who plays as a centre back for Slovak club ŠK Slovan Bratislava, on loan from IF Elfsborg and the Gambia national team.
+Maudo Lamine Jarjué (born Modou Lamin Jarju on 30 September 1997) is a Gambian professional footballer who plays as a centre-back for Struga and the Gambia national team.
 Nicknamed Chucka or Chuka, he also holds Bissau-Guinean citizenship through his grandmother.

 Career

 On 6 August 2016, Jarjué made his professional debut with Gil Vicente in a 2016–17 LigaPro match against Varzim.

 On 9 July 2017, Jarjué signed a two-year contract with Azerbaijan Premier League side Səbail FK.

 On 18 June 2019, Jarjué signed a contract with Austrian Football Bundesliga side Austria Wien.

 On 2 November 2021, IF Elfsborg exercised the purchase option in their loan contract and signed a 3-year contract with Jarjué.

+In March 2024, Norwegian club Sandefjord signed Jarjué on a one-year contract, keeping him at the club until the end of the 2024 season.

 International career

 On 2 October 2020, Jarjué was called up by the Gambia.